OpenAPI Interface Calling Methods

 }

-console.log("Token does not exist or has expired, acquiring...");
+console.log("Access token does not exist or has expired, retrieving new token...");

 const tokenUrl = host + "/auth/v1/token/clientCredential";

-console.log("Token request address:", tokenUrl);
+console.log("Token retrieval address:", tokenUrl);

-// Construct Basic Auth
+// Construct Basic authentication header

 const credentials = btoa(`${secretId}:${secretKey}`);